Using Run Configurations

 ReSharper overrides Visual Studio's Start and Start Without Debugging commands (available in the menu or with F5/Ctrl+F5 shortcuts) to execute ReSharper's active configuration.
 If you need to return to the Visual Studio's configuration, choose VS Startup in the Run Configurations popup.

 ReSharper allows you to work with run configurations of three different types.
 Each configuration is identified by name and has a number of properties specific to its type.

 With this configuration type, you can run or debug any executable project in your solution.
 For a large solution with multiple executable projects, this could be an alternative to searching projects in the Solution Explorer and setting the project that you want to execute as the StartUp project.

 This configuration type lets you run or debug any public static method without parameters.
 You can use this type of configuration for a static method to run or debug any algorithm or subsystem in your codebase.
 If necessary, you can use console for interactive execution.

-For this type, you need to provide the full name of the method (i.e. Project.Class.Method) and optionally, a working directory, architecture, CLR (.NET Framework) version, and a project to build before the execution.
+For this type, you need to provide the full name of the method (that is, Project.Class.Method) and optionally, a working directory, architecture, CLR (.NET Framework) version, and a project to build before the execution.

 Note that you can execute static methods with a temporary run configuration.

 Using this configuration type, you can run or debug any executable file.
 If you choose the debug command, ReSharper will run the executable and then make Visual Studio attach to the corresponding process.
-This configuration type helps you create a complex execution setup (e.g. if you are working on a plug-in for another program).
+This configuration type helps you create a complex execution setup (for example, if you are working on a plugin for another program).

 For this type, you need to specify the target executable file and optionally, a working directory, command line arguments as well as whether to build a specific project or the whole solution before execution.